rsps/cmake-scripts/docs/-archive/index.md

 # Archive

-The archive contains documentation for previous released versions of the CMake Scripts package.
+The archive contains documentation for previous released versions, as well as for the upcoming major version (_when available_).